charlie5450/charlie5450/readme.md

 - **Graduation Paper**: *Collision Avoidance of UAVs in Swarm Using Multi-Cell Strategy*
 - **Club**: Dev3B - Information Security Research

+**Hanmin Academy** (2015.03 - 2018.02)
+- **Club** : WHET(Walking Hanmin Eco Team, Botanic Department) / 2015.03 - 2017.02
+  - Operated a booth at the Korea Creative Science Festival (in KINTEX, 2015.08)
+  - Collected/Classified plants from the Ecosystem around the school, and Removed EcoSystem-Disrupting plants.

 ---

 ## 📜 Certifications